-FLOWER FARMER, is an exciting adventure into documenting my personal and passionate view of flowers which I hope will be shared.
+FLOWER FARMER is an exciting adventure into documenting my personal and passionate view of flowers.
 Within the content you will find soul inspiring words and luscious photographs to delight the mind and the eye - taking you deeper into new perspectives on beauty emanating from the bud.
 It all begins innocently at my kitchen table.

 For as long as I can remember, I have been passionate about flowers.
 They have been a constant source of inspiration to me.
 It comes as no surprise in one of the only photographs I have of myself as a child, I am lying sleeping next to a glass pitcher filled with flowers already expressing my need for beauty.

 Not much has changed, as an adult, I remain in awe of the beauty found in flowers.
 No matter where I am in life I continue to sow flower seeds, nurture flowers, pick flowers, assemble flowers and offer flowers.
 In many ways I have come to be a Flower Farmer, feeling a responsibility and calling to connect others to the soul nourishing role beauty.

 I am a Flower Farmer not just because I love to put a shovel to dirt; I have a need to grow beauty with my heart and mind.
 As an artist I have often found myself offering up the rich connection I feel with flowers in my work.
 There in the space of creation I begin translating all that I sense into a painting, a drawing, an arrangement, a wall color or something I design or write.
 The colors, textures, shapes and feelings about flowers translated into a new language.
 In my work, you will see me, wild about flowers.